cristiangrojas/grunt-django-compressor/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+#### v0.2.18
+date: Aug 14, 2014
+##### Changes:
+* Added two new options: generateJsSourceMaps & amazonS3BucketName.
+Ability to decide if the plugin should or not generate js source maps.
+Ability to provide Amazon S3 bucket name if the app uses this service in a production environment.

 #### v0.2.17
 date: Aug 14, 2014